Learning a Language to Enhance Your Travel Experience

 Once you have developed a basic proficiency you can search for language tables in your area where people get together to practice a particular language at a cafe or restaurant.
 I used to go to language exchanges on a weekly basis where we would spend one hour in English and the next in Spanish.
 This is a great way to develop a language learning community as well as to make new friends.

-My first year living in Spain I did a language exchange with a friend I met at a language group who taught me how to surf while we practiced English.
+My first year living in Spain I also did a language exchange with a friend I met at a language group who taught me how to surf while we practiced English.
 He had made an offhand comment about surfing and I proposed the idea to him right then and there.
 Don’t be afraid to propose language exchange ideas, the worst they can say is no.

 Taking a look at the local Meetup groups to see what’s available around you is another great way to find people who share your interests.
 Many times you’ll find expats who simply want to speak their native language and love helping people practice while enjoying a cup of coffee.